Global Regulatory Strategy: Complete Multi-Region Submission Guide for 2026

 Sequential Submission Strategy

-Sequential submissions file applications in a defined order, typically starting with a lead agency and following with additional regions 6-18 months later.
+Sequential submissions file applications in a defined order, starting with a lead agency and using the outcome or learning from that filing to inform later regions.

 Advantages of Sequential Submissions: